nvedvarun/Tesla-Market-Entry-Aus-vs-Saudi/README.md

-# Tesla-Market-Entry
-# Australia vs. Saudi Arabia Market Entry Case Study
+# Australia vs. Saudi Arabia Tesla Market Entry Case Study
-*Tesla FP&A / Business Operations Interview Project*

 ## Overview
 This project evaluates Tesla’s market-entry potential in **Australia vs. Saudi Arabia**, based on EV readiness, regulation, infrastructure maturity, financial ROI, and long-term strategic value.
-It was completed for a Business Operations & FP&A case study.
+This was part of an interview assessment for an Analyst role under the Corporate Development team at Tesla.

 **Deliverables included:**
 - A structured market-entry strategy deck